-Our plan was approved by Session in January 2018 following a year of study, discernment and prayer by a Succession Planning Task Force appointed by Session.
+Our plan was approved by Session in January 2018 following a year of study, discernment, and prayer by a Succession Planning Task Force appointed by Session.
 The plan was activated this summer when John announced his retirement.
+Read John’s letter to the congregation.
 The first step outlined by the succession plan is to form a Lead Transition Team, and Becky Walker (current elder) was chosen by Session as chair.
-As recommended by the plan, Becky has organized the following seven sub-committees that will guide CPC through this transition period: Transition Pastor Search, Prayer, Finance, Staff Care, Communication, Farewell/Celebration and Assimilation.
+As recommended by the plan, Becky organized the following seven sub-committees that will guide CPC through this transition period: Transition Pastor Search, Prayer, Finance, Staff Care, Communication, Farewell/Celebration and Assimilation.
 Read about the sub-committees purpose and chairs, in the next tab.

 What’s next for the Crosbys?

-What will happen with the missions connections John has (e.g. World Vision)?
+What will happen with our missions connections during the transition?

 CPC’s missions team, which includes both staff and lay leaders, has developed deep relationships over the years with a number of our key missions partners both locally and internationally.
-We expect those relationships will remain strong after John retires.
-Of course, we are always reviewing those partnerships—it’s an ongoing process—and our relationships will no doubt change over time regardless of who is our senior pastor.
+We expect those relationships will remain strong.
+Of course, we are always reviewing those partnerships—it’s an ongoing process—and our relationships will no doubt change over time regardless of who is our Senior Pastor.